 Olympic Day Run

-Over the last 20 years Olympic Day has been associated with Olympic Day Runs all over the world.
-First launched in 1987, the run was about encouraging all NOCs to celebrate Olympic Day and promoting the practice of mass sport.
-From 45 participating NOCs in the first edition in 1987, the numbers have grown to more than one hundred participating NOCs.
+The Olympic Day Run can be considered as the core activity of Olympic Day.
+First launched in 1987, it has been organised by NOCs to celebrate Olympic Day and promote the practice of mass sport.
+From 45 participating NOCs in the first edition in 1987, the numbers have grown to more than 150participating NOCs.

-These days, Olympic Day is developing into much more than a run or just a sports event.
-Based on the three pillars of “move”, “learn” and “discover”, NOCs are deploying sports, cultural and educational activities aimed at everybody – regardless of age, gender, social background or sporting ability.
+Olympic Day is developing into much more than a run or just a sports event.
+Based on the pillars of “Move, learn, discover – Together for a better world”, NOCs deploy sports, cultural and educational activities aimed at everybody – regardless of age, gender, social background or sporting ability.
 Some countries have incorporated the event into the school curriculum and, in recent years, many NOCs have added concerts and exhibitions to the celebration.
 Recent NOC activities have included meetings for children and young people with top athletes and the development of new websites directing people to programmes in their neighbourhood.
 This makes it easier for everybody to become part of Olympic Day.
 In recent years, the development of social media has helped the IOC to boost participation beyond NOC activities.

 Sport always builds bridges and brings people together in peace and solidarity.
 On this Olympic Day, please join us as we call on everyone around the world: give peace a chance.IOC President